BCDigSchol/policedata/index.md

     <img src="assets/img/monthly_example.jpg" />
 </p>

 One can see that the top left quadrant of the image highlights the demography of the arrests and lodgings provided.
-(For more details on what 'Lodgings' refers here, please take a look at this page_ **[ADD LINK TO THIS OR SOMETHING]. **_ For more details on how we use pages like these and turn them into a dateset, please visit the [Data page](policedata/data).
+For more details on how we use pages like these and turn them into a dateset, please visit the [Data page](policedata/data).

 ---